RobRead97/Malaria-Cell-Recognition/README.md

 The Test dataset contains 2756 Parasitized cell images and 2756 Uninfected cell images.

 # How to use
-Download the model json from ```model/malaria_recognizer.json``` and the weights files from  ```model/malaria_recognizer.h5```
+Download the model json from ```model/malaria_recognizer.json``` and the weights file from  ```model/malaria_recognizer.h5```

-This is a Keras Convulutional Neural Net model using Stochastic Gradient Descent and categorical crossentropy as the loss function.
+This is a Keras Convolutional Neural Net model using Stochastic Gradient Descent and categorical crossentropy as the loss function.
 You can import it into any python project as such:
 ```
 # Load the model from json file